ujjval15/Mini_Projects/README.md

 ret_book(): To return the book in the library.

 4)newsTeller :- The task is to read the news using python.i create a program that will give you daily top 10 latest news.

+5)Store Billing:- This is a demonstration of the store billing script using the dictionary and list data type along with both loop types. which calculate total price  with item quantity and print the list along with item_name, quantity, price_for_each_quantity & total price.